xyloguy/hackers-revenge/README.md

 ### To Reset the system

-1. `make down` to stop the server if it is running
+1. `make reset` to stop the server if it is running
 2. (OPTIONAL) delete the files in hackers-revenge-server/vendor (except the .keep file)
-3. (OPTIONAL) delete the containers, images, and volumes from docker.
+3. (OPTIONAL) delete the containers, images.
 (I am not going to put instructions for this.
 IYKYK)
-3. `make reset` this will delete the database and restart the servers.
+3. `make up` start the server again.

 ## Set up SSL